 Ball High School students from the 2007-2008 academic year provided extremely valuable pre-storm profile data that have been used to determine how much the beach and dunes changed after Hurricane Ike.
-Figure 19 is a profile plot at BEG02 comparing the Ball High School pre-storm profile (April 2008) with the post-Hurricane Ike profile measured on October 7, 2008.
+Figure 17 is a profile plot at BEG02 comparing the Ball High School pre-storm profile (April 2008) with the post-Hurricane Ike profile measured on October 7, 2008.
 The post-Tropical Storm Frances profile from September 16, 1998, is also plotted for comparison.
-At Galveston Island State Park, the dune system was completely destroyed; the shoreline (wet-beach/dry-beach boundary) moved 53 m landward between April 23, 2008, and October 7, 2008; the vegetation line moved 56 m landward; and the old datum point was 1.14 m above the post-storm surface of the beach (Fig. 19; Caudle and Paine, 2017).
+At Galveston Island State Park, the dune system was completely destroyed; the shoreline (wet-beach/dry-beach boundary) moved 53 m landward between April 23, 2008, and October 7, 2008; the vegetation line moved 56 m landward; and the old datum point was 1.14 m above the post-storm surface of the beach (Fig. 17; Caudle and Paine, 2017).
 Data from 1-year post-storm is also included.
-This profile shows that the elevation of the beach has been restored, the beach width (dunes to waterline) has increased, and incipient dunes are beginning to form (Fig. 19).
+This profile shows that the elevation of the beach has been restored, the beach width (dunes to waterline) has increased, and incipient dunes are beginning to form (Fig. 17).

-Figure 19.
-Beach-profile plots from BEG02 in Galveston Island State Park comparing the post-Hurricane Ike profile with a pre-storm profile from early 2008 and the post-Tropical Storm Frances profile from September 1998.
+Figure 177.
+Beach-profile plots from BEG02 in Galveston Island State Park comparing the post-Hurricane lke profile with a pre-storm profile from early 2008 and the post-Tropical Storm Frances profile from September 1998.
 Data from September 2009 (1-year post-storm) is also included.

 Ball High School students resumed monitoring beaches at the start of the 2009-2010 academic year.
-Their data collection from BEG02 has documented the recovery of the beach and dune system (Fig. 20).
+Their data collection from BEG02 has documented the recovery of the beach and dune system (Fig. 18).
 Between September 2009 and January 2011, the foredunes at BEG02 had begun to grow.
 Whether initial growth of the foredunes is due to natural recovery processes or human intervention is unclear.
-The foredune ridge grew in the intervening years, stabilizing around 2015, and a wide, vegetated zone with expanding coppice dunes developed between the seaward base of the foredunes and the landward extent of wave run-up (Fig. 20).
+The foredune ridge grew in the intervening years, stabilizing around 2015, and a wide, vegetated zone with expanding coppice dunes developed between the seaward base of the foredunes and the landward extent of wave run-up (Fig. 18).

-Figure 20.
-BEG02 datum-reset post-Hurricane Ike profile, plus data collected by Ball High School students.
+Figure 18.
+BEG02 datum-reset post-Hurricane lke profile, plus data collected by Ball High School students.
 Students are monitoring recovery of the beaches and dunes at this site.

 The 2020 hurricane season caused beach and dune erosion at the three sites Ball High School students monitor.
-At Galveston Island State Park (BEG02), the beach was eroded landward and a washover feature was deposited in the coppice dune area (Fig. 20).
-The dune at the Dellanera RV Park (Fig. 5) that was created as part of a large nourishment and dune restoration project that took place in 2015, experienced significant erosion between January 2020 and May 2021 (Fig. 21).
+At Galveston Island State Park (BEG02), the beach was eroded landward and a washover feature was deposited in the coppice dune area (Fig. 18).
+At the site JAM02 in Jamaica Beach (Fig. 6), a community just to the south of the State Park, the 2020 hurricane season caused erosion of the reconstructed dune and landward movement of the vegetation line.
+The dune at the Dellanera RV Park (Fig. 6) that was created as part of a large nourishment and dune restoration project that took place in 2015, experienced significant erosion between January 2020 and May 2021 (Fig. 19).
 Over half the volume of sand in the beach/dune system was removed.
-At the site JAM02 in Jamaica Beach, a community just to the south of the State Park, the 2020 hurricane season caused erosion of the reconstructed dune and landward movement of the vegetation line.
-Palm fronds have been placed along the vegetation line in Jamaica Beach to trap windblown sand to promote dune growth.
+A beach and dune restoration project (nourishment) was taking place during January 2023 field trip and students were unable to access the site.
+Ball students will start monitoring the project when field trips resume in the next academic year.

-Figure 21.
+Figure 19.
 Erosion of the dune at DEL01 in the Dellanera RV Park due to the 2020 hurricane season.